-An increasing number of pet owners are choosing at-home pet euthanasia in order to help their pets as comfortable as possible and in a familiar environment.
+Lap of Love is an end of life care company and will be the ones to assist you in pursing this difficult decision at home.
+An increasing number of pet owners are choosing at-home pet euthanasia in order to help their pets pass as comfortable as possible and in a familiar environment.
 The process for at-home pet euthanasia is essentially the same as at an office.
 The only difference is that the veterinarian brings the medications to your home to be administered.
 Being at home also gives you the option of having your pet put to sleep either indoors or outdoors, depending on which you think your pet would prefer.
-Once the medication has been administered and your pet has passed peacefully, you will be given time to grieve.
-When you and your family members are ready, your veterinarian can remove your pet from your home, or we can help you find a place to have your pet cremated in Edmond.
+Unfortunately, Santa Fe Vet Clinic does not provide at home euthanasia services.

-For questions about pet euthanasia or to schedule an appointment with santafevetclinic.com , call us at (405) 341-5634 today.
+For questions about pet euthanasia or to schedule an appointment with Santa Fe Vet Clinic, call us at (405) 341-5634 today.
 We’d be happy to make this difficult process a little easier on your family.